The Forgiveness Protocol

 Frequently Asked Questions

-The Forgiveness Protocol is also included in the Breakthrough Session, my full-day intensive program.
+The Forgiveness Protocol is also included in the Breakthrough Session, a full-day intensive program.